Induction Training Ultimate Guide: How to Create Inductions

 The shocking truth about inductions

-As much as 20% of employee turnover occurs within the first 45 days of employment (source)
+- 20% of staff turnover occurs in the first 45 days of employment (source)

-Only 12% of employees agree that their organisation has a good induction process (source)
+- 12% of employees say their organisation has a good induction (source)

-New employees with good inductions are 18x more committed to their employer (source)
+- New employees with good inductions are 18x more committed (source)

-Great employee inductions can improve employee retention by 82% (source)
+- Great inductions can improve employee retention by 82% (source)

 Create employee induction training